rainwater-tornado/site/content/about/_index.md

 To download a file from BitTorrent, you need a program called a BitTorrent client.
 There are many available; one popular option is [qBittorrent](https://www.qbittorrent.org/).

-## Donate
+## Who's Running This

+This site is operated by [Jack "Fox" Grayson](http://jackgraysonfox.tk/), a musician and music lover in the brony fandom.

-Running this server isn't cheap, and the cost grows when more and more torrents are seeded.
-Please consider [buying "coffee" on Ko-fi](https://ko-fi.com/jackgraysonfox).
-If you include Rainwater Tornado in your note I will reserve the proceeds specifically for the costs associated with this server.
+By the way, running this server isn't cheap, and the cost grows when more and more torrents are seeded.
+So please consider [buying some "coffee" on Ko-fi](https://ko-fi.com/jackgraysonfox).
+(If you include Rainwater Tornado in your note I will reserve the proceeds specifically for the costs associated with this server.)

 ## Thanks